phillips109/tax-bash/CONTRIBUTING.md

 8. Go to T23/Main and type ./tax-bash to start Tax-bash.
    You wil be presented with a menu that will guide you as well as a README file.

+Tp update your program at any time:
+1. Download T23.tar.gz
+2. Go to your equivalent of TB/PW
+3. Move T23.tar.gz from ~/Downloads to TB/PW
+4. Run deTarT23.sh (./deTarT23.sh)

+Your program will be updated without overwriting your previously entered data.

 ## USING FORMFACTORY

 I have not used github previously so I do not know exactly how the work will proceed.